-All hospitals rely on outsourced services to deliver quality patient care, but these agreements are complex, with financial and operational implications.
+All hospitals rely on outsourced agreements and services to deliver quality patient care, but they are complex, with financial and operational implications.

 In this new blog series, we will cover the four mission critical requirements to effectively manage your outsourced agreements (also referred to as purchased services).

 In this introductory article, we highlight those four components.

 Outsourced service agreements require a disciplined cost management approach to prevent them from either escalating rapidly or exceeding competitive market pricing.
 That approach should be based on a combination of data and frontline user experience to achieve the optimal financial and operational outcomes for your hospital.

 Management of your outsourced agreements, or purchased, services represents the biggest cost savings opportunity for your hospital today.

 Management of your outsourced services represents the biggest cost savings opportunity for your hospital today.
 Read more here.
 Click To Tweet

 I always begin by asking our clients the following key questions.
 On your large outsourced service agreements: